evidence-dev/evidence/sites/docs/pages/reference/themes-and-layouts.md

     defaultValue=""
 >

-Sets the width of the project in pixels.
+Sets the width of the app content in pixels.
 The default layout is about 1,280 px wide.

 </PropListing>
 <PropListing